alvarobacelar/kafka-client-spring/README.md

 ```
 kubectl apply -f app-k8s.yaml
 ```
-This file will be pull image from my docker hub ```alvarobacelar/kafka-client```
+This file will be pulling image from my docker hub ```alvarobacelar/kafka-client```

 ### Monitoring
 You can monitoring this app using Prometheus and Grafana.
-When you up this app will be expose an monitoring endpoint.
+When you up this app will be expose a monitoring endpoint.
 ```
 <ip.app>:8081/actuator/prometheus
 ```